 Note: If you try uploading an image and receive a 413 API error pop up.
 Please ensure your image is an appropriate size before uploading.

-If you're in our larger emote testing group, before you can upload emotes you will have to decide on a short and unique prefix which must be added to the front of your emote's name.
+Before you can upload emotes you will have to decide on a short and unique prefix which must be added to the front of your emote's name.